CircuitVerse/Interactive-Book/docs/gates.md

 ## AND gate

-The AND gate has two inputs and one output.
-The output is 1 if both inputs are 1, and for all other cases the output is 0.
+The AND gate is a logical gate which contains of two inputs and an output.
+If both the inputs are 1 then the output will be 1, and the output will be 0 for all other cases.

 | Input1       | Input 2      | output |
 |:------------:|:------------:|:------:|